brilliant116/config/README.md

-the config file of some softwares
+the config files of some softwares